-Sri Lanka is another island country in South Asia, which is a popular destination for a budgeted backpacking trip.
+Sri Lanka is another island country in South Asia, a popular destination for a budgeted backpacking trip.
 The country has beautiful terraced tea plantations, empty beaches, and bustling cities.

 The cheapest time to visit Sri Lanka is in early April or September.
 Weather-wise, it is best to visit this country between December to April.

 Some people have a saying that ‘Sri Lanka is expensive.’
 Let me clarify to you that Sri Lanka is very budget-friendly if you are mindful of your spending.
-The activities like safaris and surfing are expensive.
+Activities like safaris and surfing are expensive.